srobotta/moodle-database-presets/choice-duration/README.md

 It's important that the list of events allows a selection of the exact maximum duration time (like in the example).
 If that's not possible, then do not add this check.

+### Get the results

+On the list view page, a table is displayed with the possible events and the number of votes that want to attend this event.
+From that list you cannot see who wants to attent which event and personalize the invitation for each user based on his choice.

+Therefore, the admin needs a list of the choices together with the user information.
+This is done by taking the list of choices together with the user data (here we use `##user##` that returns a link to the users page and the name inside the anchor tag) combined with the content of the data base field `choice` that contains the array with the numbers of the selected events from the list.